dabbitz/devops-case-baykar/README_EN.md

 Amazon ECR + AWS EKS
 ```

-The IAM Role uses an OIDC trust policy restricted to the GitHub repository and the `main` branch.
+The IAM Role uses an OIDC trust policy restricted to the repository's `production` Environment.
+The `production` Environment is configured to allow deployments only from the `main` branch.

 ## EKS RBAC